UniversalDependencies/docs/_sga/index.md

 * In Ogham script the opening and closing feather mark characters (_᚛_ and _᚜_) should be treated as punctuation.

 No multiword tokens occur.
-Where adjectives or nouns precede other nouns they generally remain separate tokens as with "_sen-_" in the term "_sen-grec_".
+Where adjectives or nouns precede other nouns they generally remain separate tokens.
+This can be seen in examples like "_sengrec_" which is split into "_sen_" and "_grec_".

 Some general advice on tokenisation follows which may not be intuitive to those familiar with Old Irish:

 * There are no discrete negative conjunctions.
 All such forms should be divided into the conjunction, and following negative conjunction (eg. _connách_ becomes _co_ and _nnách_).

 * Tokens may contain whitespace characters in some instances, for example, where letters which mark nasalisation are separated from the rest of the following word in manuscript sources.
-Thus, in the gloss "_.i. céin bas m béo infer_", "_m béo_" should be treated as a single token.
+Thus, in the gloss _.i. céin bas m béo infer_, "_m béo_" should be treated as a single token.

 * Empty tokens are not possible.
 Where a word is reduced orthographically to 0 in some positions (eg. 3rd sg. forms of the copula or of infixed pronouns following negative particles) no replacement mark or token should be used in its place.
 Hence, in _ní n-aithgéuin_, "he does not recognise him", where the object pronoun is only apparent because of nasalisation on the following vowel, only the two tokens "_ní_" and "_n-aithgéuin_" are rendered.